Iowa Power

-The Iowa Power are an American future professional indoor football team based in Dubuque, Iowa.
+The Iowa Power were an American professional indoor football team based in Dubuque, Iowa.
 They were originally set to play in Cedar Rapids, Iowa.
-The arena continued tonwork with the current team in the area.
-They will play their home games at the Five Flags Center in Dubuque starting in 2026.
-Their website has announced that they have become members of the independent United Indoor Football Association.
+The arena continued to work with the current team in the area.
+They will played their home games at the Five Flags Center in Dubuque starting in 2025.
+Their website had announced that they had become members of the independent United Indoor Football Association, but the team has entered dormant status as they explore other opportunities.
+The first year of the Iowa Power led by team owner Anthony Bartley led to a successful season followed by controversy.
+Reports show players and staff did not receive payments for their services ultimately leading to the demise of the team.